Social enterprise opportunities

 - an ethical for-profit business, with a significant proportion of profits redistributed for a social impact.

 Social procurement objectives

-Council is committed to fostering the development of social enterprises to grow into competitive suppliers, contributing to the development of local business and industry.
+Council seeks to foster the development of social enterprises to grow into competitive suppliers.

 Council's current social procurement objectives include: